pact-foundation/docs.pact.io/website/docs/docker.md

 **Applicable languages**: Pact JS, Pact .NET, Pact Go, Pact-PHP, Pact C++ and Pact Swift
 :::

+Pact currently supports both glibc (debian based) & musl (alpine) distributions.

+If you are running Alpine or a musl libc based distrubution, see the [next section](#alpine-linux).

+If you are running Debian-based or a glibc based distrubution, please read on.

-Pact currently requires glibc `>= 2.23`.
+Pact requires glibc `>= 2.23`.
 Most modern debian-based images will ship with a compatible version.

 You can check the version of glibc installed via the `ldd` command: